 - Developing processes and strategies to increase referrals and revenue.

 - Accurately completing data research and analysis while demonstrating computer proficiency.

-I would welcome the chance to provide you with additional information to supplement what appears in my enclosed resume.
+I would welcome the chance to provide you with additional information to supplement what appears in my enclosed resume and demonstrate how my sales skills will seamlessly transfer to the IT sales sector.
 I am available for a personal interview at your convenience.
 I know you are busy and have many applications to review, so please let me know if you wish to further discuss your requirements and my ability to meet them.

 Thank you for your time and consideration.

 Sending your cover letter via email offers several advantages: it’s faster, more efficient, and saves the cost of a stamp.
 Many employers ask for email cover letters or require them as part of their online job application system.
 To make sure your email cover letter impresses the hiring team:

 Use the right subject line.
 List your name and the job title in the subject line of the email message, e.g., “Senior Graphic Designer – John Smith.”

 Skip the employer’s contact info.
 In an email submission, it isn’t necessary to list the employer’s contact information (as you would in a “snail mail” letter).
 Instead, begin your letter with an appropriate salutation and include your personal contact information in your email signature.

 Proofread and test your email before hitting send.
 Have a trusted friend check your email for typos and errors after you’ve completed your draft.
 Then send yourself a copy before emailing your cover letter to the hiring manager, so that you’re sure your formatting holds up.